urban-1/git-puller/README.md

 Multi-repo, configuration based unattended git-pull like behavior.

-A tool for releasing software using git. `git-puller` performs a `git pull` on each local git repository configured in order to bring it up to date with a specific remote branch.
+A tool for releasing software using git which supports multiple local repositories. `git-puller` performs a `git pull` on each local git repository configured in order to bring it up-to-date with a specific remote branch.
 It is mainly intended to run via cron and thus it can handle a few more complex cases that would normally require a human:

-1. Check for modified or new files in the development This should not really happen given that the target tree is not a development tree.
+1. Check for modified or new files in the local tree.
+This should not really happen given that the target tree is not a development tree.
 However, in such cases `git-puller` will stash any changes.

-1. Automatically roll-back to the previous state if/when a merge does bad and there are conflicts that need to be resolved.
+1. Automatically roll-back to the previous state if/when a merge goes bad and there are conflicts that need to be resolved.

 1. Handle repositories that are in the wrong branch or detached head.
 This